wf0601/japan_foodie_library/README.md

 # japan_foodie_library
-Some useful restaurants information scraped
+Highly-rated restaurants in Japan scraped from Tabelog.